 Frequently-asked questions about the ACSC and cyber security are answered below.

 The ACSC was opened on Thursday 27 November 2014.
-The new iteration of the ACSC will begin in July 2018.
+The new iteration of the ACSC began in July 2018.

 The ACSC is led by the National Cyber Security Adviser, Alastair MacGibbon.

 Mr MacGibbon has diverse experience in cyber security, both in the public and private sectors.
 He was Australia's first eSafety Commissioner, worked as a federal agent for the Australian Federal Police, was a senior director at eBay, and Director of the Centre for Internet Safety at the University of Canberra.

 The ACSC builds on the already strong links between government and the private sector, particularly those already established by ACSC agencies.

 This includes regional engagement in capital cities across the country.
 The Joint Cyber Security program will be our key program for engaging with industry.
 JCSC offices will expand to become the interstate offices of the ACSC, or the ACSC Nodes.
 This means that, over time, there will be enhanced support and services through the ACSC Nodes for industry, government and the community through greater collaboration and information-sharing.